mahdi-raji/review-me/README.md

 }
 ```

+### Sensitive Words

-Lines containing configured sensitive words are replaced with:
+Any changed line containing one of the configured `NotSafeWords` is replaced with:

 ```text
 [REMOVED]
 ```

-before the diff is copied to the clipboard.
+This helps prevent accidentally sending sensitive values when sharing the generated diff with an AI assistant.

+### Ignored Files

+Files added to `IgnoredFiles` are excluded from the generated diff.

 ## Output